 You have already learned that nouns are words that name.
-These words are however not used in isolation but in connected speech.
+These words, however, are not used in are however not used in isolation but in connected speech.
 To describe a word and distinguish one thing from another, adjectives are used.
 Adjectives help to bring life to the language or our expressions.
 It helps paint a vivid picture of our experiences in life.
 Adjectives are words that describe nouns.
 Examples include enormous, doglike, silly, yellow, fun and fast.
 They can also describe the quantity, colour, shape, size etc. of nouns, such as many, yellow, narrow, huge etc.